 One of the first steps in recovering from an addiction is to accept that you have a problem and need help and support.
-You may decide that rehab is the best option for your recovery but may be wondering whether this is the right choice for you.
+You may decide that rehab is a suitable option for your recovery but may be wondering whether this is the right choice for you.

 There are many drug and alcohol rehab options in Gloucestershire and if any of the following apply to you, then one of these options will be beneficial: